On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Detailed sketch of the convergence to radial and the one-arm exponent

+The exponent $1/8$ is one half of $1/4$ which is the power in the decay of the two-point correlation function in the Ising model.
+The history of two-point correlation function dates back to Onsager in 1940s.
+In \cite{McCoyWu}, McCoy and Wu computed many important quantities of the Ising model including the critical exponent $1/4$ in two-point correlation function.
+In \cite{ChelkakHonglerLzyurovConformalInvarianceCorrelationIsing}, the authors derived~\eqref{eqn::onsager} using holomorphic spinor observables and obtained $\lim_n n^{\frac{1}{8}}\mu_{\Lambda_n, \beta_c}^{\oplus}[\sigma_0]$ and its generalizations.
+See also the useful reference \cite{ChelkakECM}.

+By Edwards-Sokal coupling, the expectation in~\eqref{eqn::onsager} is related to the crossing probability in FK-Ising model:

-We briefly outline here what are the classical steps which enable to extract Onsager's celebrated exponent $\frac 1 8$ assuming the convergence to radial $\SLE(16/3, 16/3-6)$ is proved (i.e. assuming item 4 above).
-First let us point out that the convergence to radial $\SLE(16/3, 16/3-6)$ only implies a weaker result than Onsager's one: similarly to the one-arm exponent for critical percolation \cite{LawlerSchrammWernerOneArmExponent}, it implies that as $n\to \infty$,
+In this section, we briefly outline another derivation of 1/8 assuming the convergence of FK-Ising interface to radial $\SLE_{16/3}(16/3-6)$ (i.e. assuming item 4 above).

+First let us point out that the convergence to radial $\SLE_{16/3}(16/3-6)$ only implies a weaker result than Onsager's one: similarly to the one-arm exponent for critical percolation \cite{LawlerSchrammWernerOneArmExponent}, it implies that as $n\to \infty$,
-while there are no sub-polynomial $o(1)$ corrections in Onsager's result.
-The main steps to prove this are as follows: \bnum